 My testing of this recipe was very eventful.
 Let’s just say that the Nashville Fire Department paid me a visit.
 LOL.
 Given the end product, though, it was worth the hassle, although there were some kinks I need to work out for next time.
 This recipe also was the impetus for me finally running a self-clean on our oven.

 The filling was simple and easy to make.
 I purchased 3 of those organic taco seasoning packets (one spicy and the rest regular).
-Next time, I would go all spicy.
+Next time, I’d go all spicy.
 The packets were slightly over 1 ounce each so I didn’t end up using all 3.
 My choice of tortillas was limited.
 They didn’t have the burrito size so I bought a packet of the Maria y Ricardo 8-inch tortillas as well as five-inch corn tortillas.
 This is where my woes began.

-All in all though, this produced a very delicious meal that could feed an army.
+All in all, though, this produced a very delicious meal that could feed an army.
 After the fiasco, we weren’t brave enough to try to turn the crunch wrap out of the pan although once it cooled, I think that would have been easy.
 With sour cream and salsa, the meal was complete.
 This definitely feeds 10 and maybe 12!
 The 2 of us ate well for 4 days and still had some leftovers.

 I loved this sheet pan taco bake recipe for how quick and delicious it was.
 I love tacos of any kind but sometimes I welcome simplicity or novelty and this recipe has both.
 I found it very easy to put together and I also like the fact that you can make it with any other fillings you might want.
-I would definitely add a layer of refried beans next time.
+I’d definitely add a layer of refried beans next time.

 The crispiness of the tostada makes a huge difference in the texture of the finished dish.
 I found the recipe very easy to follow and all the amounts were accurate for me.

-This taco bake recipe was a crowd pleaser.
+This taco bake recipe was a crowd-pleaser.
 It served a happy group of football fans during the all-important bowl games!
 Bonus as the kids thought it was a good hack for Taco Bell’s Crunchwrap.
 Note to eaters: do not skip the sour cream and salsa on the side.
 Truly delish.

 The first thing I noticed was that my chosen pan was going to be too large for the specific instructions provided.
-I couldn’t find burrito-size tortillas at Trader Joes so I used the 7.5-inch package (TJ's handmade Flour Tortillas, albeit small for this recipe, are superior to the regular grocery store brand).
+I couldn’t find burrito-size tortillas at Trader Joe’s so I used the 7.5-inch package (TJ’s handmade Flour Tortillas, albeit small for this recipe, are superior to the regular grocery store brand).
 I used the 14-by-19-inch rimmed sheet that came with my Miele oven.
 This was only a minor problem as I had plenty of extra tortillas.
 I cut a few in half and they filled in the gaps nicely.

 This dish was so incredibly delicious.
 It definitely had a kick but not too much in my opinion.
 Plus it really did surprise me how crisp the end result was.
 Oh, maybe one more thing.
 You may want to tell the reader that they will need 2 pans of similar size.
 Needing an extra to place over the top of the taco did take me by surprise late in the game (no pun intended).